storres20/php-crud-codeigniter3/README.md

 # ⚡CRUD with PHP / MVC / Codeigniter 3 ⚡

-> This app web let you Log in, register people and more...
-Allows CRUD with database. > Using MVC
+> This app web let you register people ...
+Allows CRUD with database and Codeigniter 3 with MVC

 ## 🔭skils: